Al Horford: Boston Celtics (2016–2019)

-On July 1, 2016, Horford became an unrestricted free agent.
-The Hawks were optimistic they could reach a new deal with Horford, but after the team committed much of their salary cap to pick up Dwight Howard, it would have taken a max offer to land Horford.
-Horford signed a four-year, $113 million contract with the Boston Celtics on July 8, and said he was looking forward to working with Celtics head coach Brad Stevens and the rest of the team to bring a championship trophy back to Boston.
-He made his debut for the Celtics in their season opener on October 26, 2016, scoring 11 points in a 122–117 win over the Brooklyn Nets.
-He appeared in the team's first three games of the season, but then missed nine straight games with a concussion.
-He returned to action on November 19 and had 18 points and 11 rebounds in a 94–92 win over the Detroit Pistons.
-On March 19, 2017, he scored a season-high 27 points in a 105–99 loss to the Philadelphia 76ers.
-In Game 1 of the Celtics' second-round playoff series against the Washington Wizards, Horford nearly had a triple-double with 21 points, 10 rebounds and nine assists in a 123–111 win.
-The Celtics went on to reach the Eastern Conference Finals, where they were defeated 4–1 by the Cleveland Cavaliers.
+On July 8, 2016, Horford signed a four-year, $113 million contract with the Boston Celtics and said that he was looking forward to working with Celtics head coach Brad Stevens and the rest of the team to bring a championship trophy back to Boston.
+Horford made his Celtics debut in their season-opening 122–117 victory over the Brooklyn Nets on October 26, 2016, recording 11 points, five rebounds, and six assists.
+Horford appeared in the team's first three games of the season, but then missed nine straight games with a concussion.
+He returned to action on November 19 and had 18 points, 11 rebounds, and five assists in a narrow 94–92 road victory over the Detroit Pistons.
+On March 19, 2017, Horford scored a season-high 27 points in a 105–99 loss to the Philadelphia 76ers.
+In Game 1 of the Celtics' second-round playoff series against the Washington Wizards, Horford nearly had a triple-double with 21 points, 10 rebounds, and nine assists during a 123–111 victory.
+The Celtics went on to reach the Eastern Conference Finals, where they lost to the Cleveland Cavaliers in five games.

-On November 12, 2017, Horford returned from a two-game absence with a concussion and scored 21 points on 8-of-9 shooting to help the Celtics hang on to beat the Toronto Raptors 95–94 for their 12th straight victory.
-On December 2, he recorded 14 points and a career-best 11 assists in a 116–111 win over the Phoenix Suns.
-Two days later, he recorded 20 points, nine rebounds and eight assists in a 111–100 win over the Milwaukee Bucks.
-On February 4, 2018, he made a 15-foot fadeaway jumper at the buzzer to lift the Celtics to a 97–96 win over the Portland Trail Blazers, finishing with 22 points and 10 rebounds.
-In Game 1 of the Celtics' first-round playoff series against the Bucks, Horford had 24 points and 12 rebounds in a 113–107 overtime win.
-In Game 7, Horford had 26 points and eight rebounds in a 112–96 win over the Bucks.
-The Celtics went on to reach the Eastern Conference Finals, where they were defeated in seven games by the Cavaliers.
+On November 12, 2017, Horford returned from a two-game absence with a concussion and scored 21 points on 8-of-9 shooting to help the Celtics hang on to narrowly beat the Toronto Raptors 95–94 for their 12th straight victory.
+On December 2, he had 14 points, five rebounds, and a career-best 11 assists in a 116–111 victory over the Phoenix Suns.
+Two days later, Horford recorded 20 points, nine rebounds, and eight assists in a 111–100 victory over the Milwaukee Bucks.
+On February 4, 2018, he made a 15-foot fadeaway jumper at the buzzer to lift the Celtics to a narrow 97–96 victory over the Portland Trail Blazers, finishing with 22 points, 10 rebounds, and five assists.
+Horford made his fifth All-Star team when he was nominated as a reserve for the 2018 NBA All-Star Game.
+In Game 1 of the Celtics' first-round playoff series against the Bucks, Horford had 24 points and 12 rebounds during a 113–107 overtime victory.
+In Game 7, he had 26 points, eight rebounds, and three assists during a 112–96 victory.
+The Celtics went on to reach the Eastern Conference Finals, where they lost in seven games to the Cavaliers.